Lasserini/Battleships/README.md

 - The while loop in setup_game wasn't working as intended.
     - Tried a myriad on unsuccesful things.
     - At the end I found the error, I was +=1 the wrong variable which was causing all sorts of issues.
+- Recieved incorrect error message when shots got a hit.
+    - Corrected some incorrect Legend usage in the error checking functions.

 ### 6.2 Remaining Bugs
-- Content
-- Content
-- Content
+- None uncovered so far.

 ### 6.3 Validator Testing
 PEP8.